 The partner country of this year’s Water Research Horizon Conference is South Africa.

-Further and detailed information about the course and pro- gramme (session topics etc.) of the event will follow shortly by end of May 2017 !
+Further and detailed information about the course as well as the programme (session topics etc.) of the event are now online available at the conference website!

 Ideas for input to the topics as well as first proposals for the Open Space Workshops are already welcome anytime – please contact J. Seegert.

 This year’s conference include the 5th general meeting of the Water Science Alliance (on the eve of the event) and the Ritter foundation’s award ceremony!